Building Inclusive Workplaces.

 … we start to lose connection with the CONTEXT.

-As we lose connection to the Context, we start to lose connection to the meaning, the Why we do what we do on a daily basis.
+As we lose connection to the Context, we start to lose connection to the meaning, the Why we do what we do.

 Quite often large shifts in groups of people can be achieved less by looking at the Content, although that may be necessary, but more by redefining and reinvigorating the Context, the frame of reference within which people go about their work.